 Writing your own chord book from memory (not just copying from a book or website) is a very effective way to remember the shapes and make sure the chords are clear in your mind.

-You can also download a Blank Chord Diagram PDF to print out and start filling out with your own chords as you go on your journey!
-Highly recommend this approach!
+You can also download and print out a Blank Chord Diagram PDF.
+Start filling it out with your own chords as you go on your journey.
+I highly recommend this approach!

 - LESSON STEPS -